ARTICLE I. Name

 ARTICLE VI.
 Board Members

-The Board shall consist of the following officers: President, Vice-President, Treasurer, Secretary and Member-at-Large.
+The Board shall consist of the following officers: President, Vice-President, Secretary and two Member-at-Large.
 The term for all officers shall be two years.
 Officers shall perform the duties outlined in the by-laws and those assigned from time to time by the president.

 ARTICLE VII.
 Elections